... because we understand

-Brain injuries can arise from a number of different situations, often when there has been some form of head injury preceding it, which is why you may hear the term head injury being used in the same context as a brain injury.
+Brain injuries can arise from several different situations.
+Often brain injuries occur when there has been some form of head injury preceding it.
+Because of this, the term ‘head injury’ is often used in the same context as a brain injury.

-Brain damage can lead to life-changing injuries for survivors, ranging from physical problems like impaired movement and mobility to poor balance, speech problems and reduced memory, all of which are recognised as cognitive impairment.
-Psychological problems are linked with brain injuries and can often place severe stress on relationships and result in upsetting and distressing circumstances for survivors and their families.
+Brain damage can lead to life-changing injuries, ranging from physical problems like impaired movement and mobility to poor balance, speech problems and reduced memory, all of which are recognised as cognitive impairment.
+Psychological problems are also linked to brain injuries.
+These can often place severe stress on relationships and result in upsetting and distressing circumstances for survivors and their families.

 How Are Brain Injury Compensation Amounts Classified?